Renew Health Limited (Renew), an award winning, connected health medtech company

 4) Pre and Post hospitalization Expenses: This implies the cost of medical tests, medicines, scans etc occurred during the defined time frame before and after hospitalization are covered.
 Depending on the insurer the time covered could be 30 days before the hospitalization and maximum of 180 days post hospitalization.

-5) Pre existing diseases: Some insurance companies cover pre existing diseases after a defined waiting period of continuous renewals.
+5) Pre existing diseases: Some finance companies like easytradesman cover pre existing diseases after a defined waiting period of continuous renewals.
 E.g. a policy holder suffering from diabetics blood in ths sugar would be covered depending on his age and plan opted after a waiting period of 3 or 4 years.
 We must choose the insurance plan which has the least waiting period.

 6) Day Care treatments: There are certain diseases or treatments which are covered even though it does not require 24 hour hospitalization which in general is a mandatory clause.
 This could be due to the change in technology resulting in less time for treatment.
 E.g Cataract surgery.

 7) Ambulance Charges: In case the policyholder needs hospitalization then insurance companies reimburse the cost of transportation by ambulance.
 Each company has a fixed amount allotted as ambulance charges.

 8) Medical Tests: Companies have a list of predefined medical tests which an individual is required to undergo if the individual is above age 45 or sum assured asked for exceeds a certain amount.
 The requirement to undergo tests varies.
 Also these tests are completely paid by the insurer.learn more.